sahithyandev/s1/src/content/docs/properties-of-materials/mechanical-properties/06-tensile-test.md

 Used to measures the elongation (increase in length) in the specimen.

+## Necking

+All deformation up to the maximum point is uniform throughout the specimen.

+At this maximum stress, a neck begins to form – known as necking.
+All subsequent deformation is confined to this neck.

 ## For brittle material

 The σ-ε behavior of brittle materials cannot be assessed by a tensile test